CUET Geography Syllabus 2025

 India: People and Economy

-Unit I: People
+People

-• Rural settlements –distribution and types;
+• Rural settlements – types and distribution;

-• Urban settlements –distribution, types, and functional classification.
+• Urban settlements – types, distribution and functional classification.

-Unit III: Resources and Development
+Resources and Development

-Unit IV: Transport, Communication, and International Trade
+Transport, Communication and International Trade

 • International trade – changing pattern of India’s foreign trade; seaports and their hinterland and airports.

-Unit V: Geographical Perspective on Selected Issues and Problems
+Geographical Perspective on Selected Issues and Problems

-• Urbanisation-rural-urban migration; the problem of slums;
+• Urbanization–rural–urban migration; problems of slums;

-• Land Degradation.
+• Land degradation.

 CUET Free Prep Course

-How to Prepare CUET Geography Syllabus 2024
+How to Prepare CUET Geography Syllabus 2025

 To excel in Geography, students must follow the CUET preparation guidelines.
 By following the techniques and advice listed here, you can differentiate yourself from the competition and surpass your peers.